Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Evaluation

-\rev{In addition to rule inference using the parameters, there have also been efforts to train models capable of solving jigsaw puzzles to reconstruct original inputs from shuffled data~\cite{li2021jigsawgan}.
-While these studies have shown success in recovering shuffled data with a relatively small number of patches (e.g., \( 3\times3 \)), research on handling a large number of patches commonly used in neural networks (e.g., \( 14\times14 \), \( 16\times16 \), \( 32\times32 \)) and pixel-level shuffling remains mostly unexplored~\cite{carlucci2019domain}.}
+In addition to parameter-based rule inference, researchers have explored training models to solve jigsaw puzzles in order to reconstruct original inputs from shuffled data~\cite{li2021jigsawgan}.
+While these methods have shown success with a relatively small number of patches (e.g., 3$\times$3), handling the larger number of patches commonly used in neural networks (e.g., 16$\times$16, 32$\times$32) or pixel-level shuffling remains largely unexplored~\cite{carlucci2019domain}.

-\rev{To evaluate the robustness of \name{} against such adaptive attacks, we conduct stress tests using the STL dataset and a transformer-based jigsaw puzzle solver~\cite{chen2022jigsaw}.
-Since these models are designed for high-resolution images (\( >350\times 350 \)) with a small number of patches (e.g., \( 3\times3 \)), we adopt the same configuration for this experiment.
-Figure~\ref{fig:adaptive-attack-jp} presents the results of image restoration attacks using the jigsaw puzzle solver.
-As the figure shows, the attack model successfully reconstructs certain aspects of the original images (`Patch Shuffled Result' in Figure~\ref{fig:adaptive-attack-jp}).
-However, when both patch- and pixel-level shuffling are applied simultaneously, the model fails to recover the correct patch locations (`Patch+Pixel Shuffled Result' in Figure~\ref{fig:adaptive-attack-jp}).
-Moreover, the semantic information becomes unrecognizable due to intra-patch pixel shuffling, which indicates \name{}'s resilience against such attacks.}
+To evaluate \name{} on such adaptive attacks, we conduct tests using the STL dataset and a transformer-based jigsaw puzzle solver~\cite{chen2022jigsaw}.
+Since these models are designed for high-resolution images ($>$350$\times$350) with a small number of patches (e.g., 3$\times$3), we keep the same configuration.
+Figure~\ref{fig:adaptive-attack-jp} shows the image restoration attack results.
+The attack model partially reconstructs original images (`Patch Shuffled Result'), but when both patch- and pixel-level shuffling are applied simultaneously, the model fails to recover correct patch locations (`Patch+Pixel Shuffled Result').
+Intra-patch pixel shuffling renders the semantic information unrecognizable, demonstrating \name{}'s resilience against such attacks.

-\rev{Furthermore, even under relatively simple configurations, such as the MNIST dataset, the number of possible shuffling rules grows factorially (e.g., \( (28\times28)! > 10^{1930} \)), making it impractical for an attacker to recover the correct rule.
-For real-world datasets with high dimensional inputs, the search space of the shuffling rule expands exponentially, significantly increasing both the computational burden and infeasibility of launching a successful attack.}
+Furthermore, even for simple configurations (e.g., MNIST), the number of possible shuffling rules grows factorially (e.g., (28$\times$28)!$>$$10^{1930}$), making it impractical to recover the rule via a brute-force or puzzle-solving approach.
+For real-world high-dimensional inputs, the shuffling rule search space expands exponentially, significantly increasing computational burden and rendering a successful attack infeasible.